 Cabins and facilities are inspected and maintained before Camp opens each year, and there are maintenance staff on campus throughout the summer to look after broken doors, ripped screens, loose nails, wasp nests and other general maintenance repairs.

 Inspections of all camper cabins in-use are completed before each camp begins.

 Each camp is staffed by a volunteer certified nurse, licensed doctor or qualified paramedic.
 Our lifeguards also have first aid training.
 Basic medical equipment is on site, including an AED.

 Simcoe and Hagersville Hospital are short drives from the camp site in case of emergency.
 Ambulance response time is approximately 10 minutes.

 Lifeguards are trained and certified by national organizations, and all have CPR and first-aid training.

-In case of emergency, Camp Oneida has an emergency procedure plan which is practiced weekly at the beginning of each camp by all leaders.
+In case of emergency, Camp Oneida has an emergency procedure plan which is practiced weekly at the beginning of each camp by all leaders and campers.